grycap/oscar-cli/README.md

 The STORAGE_PROVIDER argument follows the format STORAGE_PROVIDER_TYPE.STORAGE_PROVIDER_NAME, being the STORAGE_PROVIDER_TYPE one of the three supported storage providers (MinIO, S3 or Onedata) and the STORAGE_PROVIDER_NAME is the identifier for the provider set in the service's definition.
+If STORAGE_PROVIDER is not provided, the command defaults to `minio.default`.
+If REMOTE_FILE is not provided, the file is uploaded under the input path configured for that provider using the local file name.
+If STORAGE_PROVIDER is not provided, the command defaults to `minio.default`.
+If REMOTE_FILE is not provided, the file is uploaded under the input path configured for that provider using the local file name.

 ```
 Usage: